sulu/docs/developer-documentation/000-foundation/content-navigation-integration.md

 The following NavigationItem options are important for creating a content item:
 * setAction - the url to be called (either relative or absolute by providing '/')
-* setContentType - used to group content tabs
+* setGroups - used to group content tabs
-* setContentDisplay - array which defines when tabs are shown (either 'new' or 'edit')
+* setDisplay - array which defines when tabs are shown (either 'new' or 'edit')
-* setContentComponent - defines which component is called when clicking tab
+* setComponent - defines which component is called when clicking tab
-* setContentComponentOption - array of options
+* setComponentOption - array of options

 And add service to Resources/config/services.yml (or xml):